lulzzz/datalayer/docs/docs/develop/patterns.md

 # Patterns

-Some of these patterns are also illustrated with code.
+Some of these patterns are illustrated with code.

-see

 + cassandra oreilly
 + mapreduce design patterns oreilly